 So, they integrated a simple chatbot system that targeted and messaged site visitors based on web pages they were viewing.
 Just that and the subsequent results were astounding.

 Almost immediately, chatbot messages were attaining a 30% open rate, followed by a click-through rate of 21%.
 Compare that to the company’s email marketing campaign, which had been posting a decent open rate of 21.5% plus a comparatively poor click-through rate of 2%.
 All in all, the short chatbot experiment raised the number of monthly site conversions to 1,168.

 Therefore, for some strange reason, it seems like robots are outperforming human beings in prospecting, marketing plus sales.
 And customers, perhaps unsurprisingly, are not denying it at all.
 A survey established that only about 43% of adult Americans would prefer real human assistance as opposed to chatbots.

-And what does that mean for ecommerce?
+What does that mean for e-commerce?

 Well, for starters, you can be certain that business owners are not sitting this one out.
 Although only 7% of businesses worldwide had adopted chatbots by 2017, 27% of them were planning to start considering the tech in 2018.

 If we extend the time slightly, a survey by Oracle, reveals that 80% of businesses are either using or planning to adopt chatbots by 2020.
 And that corresponds accordingly with an earlier study by Gartner, which concluded that by 2020, 85% of interactions with businesses will be conducted without engaging other humans.
 Instead, they’ll be based on chatbots and self-service options.

 So, all things considered, there is no better time to join the bandwagon than now.
 But, before I let you in on the secrets of finding the best solutions, how exactly would you define chatbots?
 And what do you stand to gain from them?